Together, we’re helping children and families displaced by conflict and persecution

 When children in crisis have opportunities to learn, they can grow and thrive—into a better future.
 Together, Sesame Street and the IRC are creating a transformative early childhood development program designed to reflect the unique experiences of displaced families in the Syrian response region.
 Reaching children, parents, and caregivers wherever they are—from classrooms to health clinics to mobile devices—the program will address immediate needs and help build a strong foundation for future well-being.

-We’re honored to be among eight semi-finalists for the MacArthur Foundation’s 100&Change grant.
+We’re honored to be among four finalists for the MacArthur Foundation’s 100&Change grant.
 The global competition will award $100 million to a single proposal promising “real and measurable progress” toward solving one critical problem of our time.
 With initial funding from the Bernard van Leer Foundation and Open Society Foundations, we’ve already launched a pilot program in Jordan—this grant would allow us to replicate our efforts on a grand scale—and bring life-changing education to a generation that hangs in the balance.

 Learn more about the MacArthur Foundation’s 100&Change competition.